safe-global/safe-docs/docs/contracts_04_tx_execution.md

 ---
 id: contracts_tx_execution
-title: Transaction Execution
+title: Transaction execution
-sidebar_label: Transaction Execution
+sidebar_label: Transaction execution
 ---
 To execute a transaction with the Gnosis Safe the <span style="color:#DB3A3D">`execTransaction`</span> methods needs to be called with the following parameters:

 - _To, value, data_: Same like for a regular Ethereum transaction.
 - _Operation_: On Ethereum, there are different types of transactions.
 The Safe supports <span style="color:#DB3A3D">`CALL`</span> (uint8 - <span style="color:#DB3A3D">`0`</span>), <span style="color:#DB3A3D">`DELEGATECALL`</span> (uint8 - <span style="color:#DB3A3D">`1`</span>) and <span style="color:#DB3A3D">`CREATE`</span> (uint8 - <span style="color:#DB3A3D">`2`</span>).
 - _safeTxGas_: This is the minimum amount of gas that is provided for the Safe transaction.
 In case of <span style="color:#DB3A3D">`CALL`</span> and <span style="color:#DB3A3D">`DELEGATECALL`</span> this is also the maximum available gas (gas limit).
 - _baseGas_: This is the amount of gas that is independent of the specific Safe transactions, but used for general things such as signature checks and the base transaction fee. _SafeTxGas_ and _baseGas_ combined are comparable to the gas limit of a regular transaction.
 - _gasPrice_: Same like for a regular Ethereum transaction.
 Setting the gas price to 0 means that no refund is paid out.
 - _gasToken_: For regular Ethereum transactions, gas is paid in ether, always.
 The Gnosis Safe enables users to pay in ERC20 tokens or ether.
 The desired token is specified here.
 If <span style="color:#DB3A3D">`0x0`</span> then Ether is used.
 Gas costs are calculated by <span style="color:#DB3A3D">`(dataGas + txGas) * gasPrice`
 - _refundReceiver_: The refund does not necessarily have to go to the account submitting the transaction but can be paid out to any account specified here.
 If set to <span style="color:#DB3A3D">`0`</span>, <span style="color:#DB3A3D">`tx.origin`</span> will be used.